 - Also entirely possible in Deus Ex: Human Revolution.
 Using lethal or nonlethal force does change how a couple characters react to you, and there are achievements for being nonlethal, not setting off any alarms, etc. On the other hand, nobody who matters is going to give you real trouble for slaughtering everyone in your path

 - The first part of "The Arrival" DLC for Mass Effect 2 gives an achievement for stealthy completion, but is perfectly doable by killing all the guards instead of sneaking past them.

 - In the beginning of "Citadel" for Mass Effect 3, you get a silenced pistol which can be used to kill enemies without alerting the rest.
 It's also insanely overpowered, so feel free to blast anyone in your way.

 - The Elder Scrolls:

-- During ''The Elder Scrolls V: Skyrim's tutorial, you and your companion come across a sleeping bear.
-The NPC will advise you to sneak past it (thus teaching you the Sneak mechanic), but he also hands you a bow and suggests you could just try and kill it.
+- During the tutorial, you and your companion come across a sleeping bear.
+Your companion will advise you to sneak past it (thus teaching you the Sneak mechanic), but he also hands you a bow and suggests you could just try to kill it.

-- Boethiah's quest in The Elder Scrolls V: Skyrim is stated by the goddess herself to be a stealth mission, with her telling you to kill all the bandits in the mine without them seeing you, but it doesn't matter if they see you or not, as once you get the Ebony Armor, the quest ends with Boethiah using the same dialogue.
+- Boethiah's Daedric quest is stated by the goddess herself to be a stealth mission, with her telling you to kill all the bandits in the mine without them seeing you.
+However, it doesn't matter if they see you or not, as once you get the Ebony Armor, the quest ends with Boethiah using the same dialogue.